-The Hill's other main drag is Broadway E (a north–south avenue that crosses both Pike and Pine).
-Seattle's youth culture, old money, gay scene, and everything in between all converge on Broadway's lively if somewhat seedy stretch between E. Denny Way and E. Roy Street.
-Broadway is undergoing a renaissance, thanks to a few new high-profile condo buildings and some mass demolitions to make way for a future Light Rail station.
+The Hill's other main drag is Broadway East (a north–south avenue that crosses both Pike and Pine).
+Seattle's youth culture, old money, gay scene, and everything in between all converge on Broadway's lively if somewhat seedy stretch between East Denny Way and East Roy Street.
+Broadway is undergoing a renaissance, thanks to a few new high-profile condo buildings and a light-rail station.
 Although it's got a few spots of note (Jerry Traunfeld's excellent restaurant, Poppy, for one), it's still mostly a cluttered stretch of cheap restaurants, even cheaper clothing stores, and a few bars.
 Many people still find the area compelling because of its human parade.
 If you really want to see Seattle in all its quirky glory, head to Dick's Drive-In around midnight on a weekend night.

 The neighborhood's reputation as one of the city's hippest and most vibrant is bringing some good developments, too—Seattle's beloved Elliott Bay Book Company relocated here in the hopes that the constant street traffic and focus on the arts would revitalize its business.
 It’s within walking distance of several great pizzerias, ice-cream shops, and coffeehouses.